-Use our Repayment Arrangement guide to learn the difference between priority and non-priority debts, and make a list of all your outstanding debts.
-Don’t worry if you’re not sure how much you owe – simply call your creditors to ask them, or write to them using this letter (opens as a Word document)
+Use our guide to learn the difference between priority and non-priority debts, and make a list of all your outstanding debts.
+Don’t worry if you’re not sure how much you owe – simply call your creditors to ask them, or write to them using this letter.

 – Prepare your financial summary

-You’ll need to put together a financial summary to demonstrate your financial situation to your creditors when you contact them with an offer of repayment – our Repayment Arrangement guide helps you prepare this.
+The guide can help you put together a summary to demonstrate your financial situation to your creditors when you contact them with an offer of repayment.

 – Contact your creditors

-Check out our Repayment Arrangement guide for detailed guidance on how to work out how much to offer each creditor, and what evidence you need to send them.
-We’ve also prepared some suggested letter templates you could use to contact your creditors – click on the links below to download them (in Word format):
+Read detailed guidance on how to work out how much to offer each creditor, and what evidence you need to send them.
+We’ve also prepared some suggested letter templates you could use to contact your creditors.
+Click on the links below to download them:

 What happens next?